 Regarding the EU Blue Card and the highly skilled migrant programme, there are no requirements about the employee’s type of job.
 The ICT permit, however, requires that the transferring employee must have a manager, specialist or trainee position.

 All three schemes have certain salary requirements.
-The gross monthly salary thresholds are as follows:
+Learn more about the latest salary requirements.

 The Dutch highly skilled migrant programme has no education requirements for applicants.

 For the EU Blue Card requires a diploma of post-secondary education with a minimum duration of three years, and the diploma must be evaluated by the Dutch office for Evaluation of Foreign Credentials (IDW).
 It must also be equivalent to a Dutch bachelor or master’s degree.